Student Exchange Program

 Live abroad.
 Learn for a lifetime.

-The Center for International Business is excited to offer a Business Exchange Program for Fall of 2014 and beyond.
+The Center for International Business is excited to offer a Business Exchange Program.

 The student exchange program is an exclusive, business-focused arrangement with partner universities École Supérieure de Commerce in Dijon, France and Institut Químic de Sarrià at Universitat Ramon Llulll in Barcelona, Spain.
 This opportunity affords our top students unparalleled exposure to academics, culture, and business outside of the US.
 Accepted students will live abroad for one or two semesters.